genaray/Arch/README.md

   * [Benchmark](#benchmark)
 - [Contributing](#contributing)

-# Quickstart
+# Quick start

-I bet you dont wanna read tons of documentations, theory and other boring stuff right ?
+I bet you don't want to read tons of documentations, theory and other boring stuff right?
-Lets just ignore all that deep knowledge and jump in directly to get something done.
+Let's just ignore all that deep knowledge and jump in directly to get something done.
-> For more detailed API and features, check out the [wiki](https://github.com/genaray/Arch/wiki) !
+> For more detailed API and features, check out the [wiki](https://github.com/genaray/Arch/wiki)!

 ## ECS

 Entity Component System (ECS) is a software architectural pattern mostly used for the representation of game world objects or data oriented design in general.
-An ECS comprises entities composed from components of data, with systems or queries which operate on entities' components.
+An ECS comprises entities composed of components of data, with systems or queries which operate on entities' components.

 ECS follows the principle of composition over inheritance, meaning that every entity is defined not by a type hierarchy, but by the components that are associated with it.

 ## World

 The world acts as a management class for all its entities, it contains methods to create, destroy and query them and handles all the internal mechanics.
-Therefore it is the most important class, you will use the world heavily.
+Therefore, it is the most important class, you will use the world heavily.
-Multiple worlds can be used in parallel, each instance and its entities are completly encapsulated from other worlds.
-Currently worlds and their content can not interact with each other, however this feature is already planned.
+Multiple worlds can be used in parallel, each instance and its entities are completely encapsulated from other worlds.
+Currently, worlds and their content can not interact with each other, however this feature is already planned.

 Worlds are created and destroyed like this...